pumpitupdev/pumpos/README.md

     `./pumpos.sh conf-boot /mnt/pumpos/piu game 01_1st`
     1. SGL bootstrapping (requires SGL deployed):
     `./pumpos.sh conf-boot /mnt/pumpos/piu sgl`
+1. If you want to use pumpnet, modify the `conf/pumptools-network.conf` file by setting your machine ID and the pumpnet URL.
+Do another `conf-pumptools` command to apply the changes to the games in the list:
+`./pumpos.sh conf-pumptools /mnt/pumpos/piu ./conf/pumptools-network.conf`
 1. Unmount: `umount /mnt/pumpos/piu`
 1. Disconnect the disk attached to your host.
 1. Connect the disk back to your target hardware.